Saracens Women: History

 Off the back of this dominant spell, Saracens Women went five years without silverware, recording three second-place finishes in the league.
 In 2014, Rob Cain was installed as head coach, and the club proceeded to achieve a league and cup double in 2015.
 Cain continued as head coach through to the launch of the Premier 15s, after which he left to take the helm of the United States women's national rugby union team in 2018.
 Saracens secured the 2017–18 Premier 15s title, following a season notable for the breakthrough of a new generation of future England internationals who graduated through the club's academy pathway via Welwyn RFC, including prop Hannah Botterman, fly-half Zoe Harrison, centre Helena Rowland and scrum-half Ella Wyrwas.

 Led by new head coach Alex Austerberry and captain Lotte Clapp, Saracens Women cemented themselves as the dominant team in the Premier 15s, which operated as the highest level of women's domestic rugby union competition in England between 2017 and 2023, until it was rebranded as Premiership Women's Rugby.
 During this period, the club won the title in 2018, 2019 and 2022, while also achieving five consecutive first-place finishes in the regular season league tables.
 In September 2019, Saracens also announced that it would double its financial investment in the women's team, in addition to increasing alignment with the resources attached to the men's squad.

 Until 2014, Saracens Women played their home games at Bramley Sports Ground in Enfield, London, and occasionally at Vicarage Road – the home of Watford FC – when the Saracens men, to whom they are affiliated, moved there in 1997.
-Subsequently, Saracens Women reached an agreement to play home matches at the men's home ground, StoneX Stadium, in Hendon.
+Subsequently, they reached an agreement to play home matches at the men's home ground, StoneX Stadium, in Hendon.
 This ground continues to be their home ground for Premiership Women's Rugby fixtures.
+Starting in 2026, Saracens Women would also play one game per season at Tottenham Hotspur Stadium, as part of The Showdown.